 We think the best surfboard for beginners right now is the Log from JJF By Pyzel.
 This is a brilliant beginner board for scoring maximum waves and having a blast while you do it.
 Unlike many beginner boards, it's got a fantastic pedigree and looks pretty damn cool to boot.
-But it might not suit everyone, so read on for a range of options and alternatives.
-While you're here, you might want to check out our pick of the best wetsuits to keep you warm while you're practicing.
+But it might not suit everyone, so we've included a range of options and alternatives in our guide.
+And don't forget to arm yourself with one of the best wetsuits to keep you warm while you're practicing.
+We'll start with some advice on what to look for, then head into our official 2022 ranking of the best surfboards for beginners.

 - Other watersports are available: these are the best paddleboards for beginners